 Want to ensure your appointment goes smoothly?
 In addition to reviewing the requirements from the US Department of State, take a look at the checklist below and avoid the most common mistakes before you book your appointment:

 - Bring your checkbook (or a money order).
 The Department of State does not accept credit or debit payments.

 - Get a passport photo.
-We do not offer passport photo services, but many businesses in the area do, such as Costco and Walgreens.
+We do not offer passport photo services, but many businesses in the area do, such as CVS.
 We strongly recommend that you do not take the photo yourself.

 - Kids under 16: bring both parents (or the appropriate paperwork).
 Applicants under the age of 16 need permission from both parents to apply for a passport.
 If both parents can't be present, they'll need appropriate documentation from the non-appearing parent.

 - If you're renewing, find out if you're eligible to renew by mail.
 If your passport is up for renewal, you may not have to apply in person.
 Review the checklist from the US Department of State and find out if you're eligible to renew by mail.